Furniture: Types of wood used

-A popular furniture hardwood is American black cherry.
-Cherry is a light reddish brown to brown color that intensifies into a rich color as it ages, and grows mostly in the eastern United States.
-Cherry has a tighter grain than birch and is softer.
-Much cherry lumber is narrow, and it has been utilized to make many lovely classic furniture pieces.

 Birch

 Birch is a sturdy, durable, even-textured hardwood that is common in the United States and Canada.
 The wood appears white or creamy yellow to light brown with a crimson tinge in its natural state.
 Birch is frequently stained to complement other types of wood in furniture.
 Birch is used to make a lot of transparent, cabinet-grade plywood because it absorbs stain well and finishes beautifully.
 Birch is frequently used to construct interior doors and cupboards in addition to furniture.